 Back in April 2012 I first told you about Warning Signs by Jan Christensen.
-Four years later and for this first Friday in November, I remind you why this short story collection is a good one.
-For the full list of other reading suggestions, head on over to Patti Abbott’s blog.
+For this final Friday of March 2019, I remind you why this short story collection is a good one.
+For the full list of other reading suggestions, head on over to Todd Mason’s Sweet Freedom blog.
+Sadly, that blog still has nothing at all about the sweet freedom of not wearing pants, but maybe someday.

 Warning Signs by award winning author Jan Christensen is made up of three short stories that were previously published in print and online markets.
 This collection is a bit less than 19, 000 words and each story is a good one.
 Each story has a small intro, a brief explanation of how the story came about, and details on where the piece first appeared.